fbpx

 • You use your reliever medication more than 2 times per week

-• Not using the right asthma medication to treat your asthma.
-Understanding all of the different types of asthma medications available can be confusing so speak with your healthcare provider about finding a treatment plan that works for you.
+• Speak with your healthcare provider about finding a treatment plan that works for you.

-• Not using your inhalers properly.
-Show your healthcare provider or asthma educator or pharmacist how you use your inhalers to make sure you are using proper inhaler technique.
+• What you can do: Show your healthcare provider, asthma educator or pharmacist how you use your inhalers to make sure you are using proper inhaler technique

-• Being exposed to a trigger that is causing breathing problems.
-Identify what your asthma triggers are avoid them.
-You can work with your healthcare provider to help determine your triggers and an avoidance plan.
+• What you can do: Identify what your personal asthma triggers are and avoid them.
+Work with your healthcare provider to help determine your triggers and an avoidance plan.

 Asthma Basics: